adamant/adamant.language.reference/ideas-considering.md

 Since I somewhat want to discourage the use of tuples.
 I could give them a worse syntax and thereby free up square brackets for something else.
 Options include `[| |]`, `[[ ]]`, `([ ])`, `(( ))` (could be confusing), `[< >]`, or `</ />`.
 The square brackets would then be free for either lists/collection construction, or generics.
 Going with the idea of product types, they could be written `a**b**c` and the type declarations would match.

+Also, I could make the element access both longer and avoid ambiguity by useing `item1`, `item2`... the way C# does.

 ## F# and Haskell Style Generics

 They allow you to just use a single quote with a name as a type to indicate it is a type parameter.
 This could be confusing to Rust developers.
 Also, it then isn't clear how to explicitly pass type arguments.
 Perhaps there is another symbol that could be used instead.